Uphill All the Way: Plot

-Southwestern United States; circa 1916.
+Southwestern United States, circa 1916.
 Two bumbling good ol' boys, Ben and Booger, are thrown off a train after failing to show their tickets.
-They wander into a saloon/brothel and attempt unsuccessfully to cheat their way into a fortune at the card table.
+They wander into a saloon/brothel and unsuccessfully attempt to cheat their way into a fortune at the card table.

 Penniless, they try to trade their shotgun for a loan at the bank, causing a teller to sound the alarm.
-They try to escape by hitching a lift from a driver who thinks they’re stealing his car at gunpoint, and runs away to demand that they face justice.
+They try to escape by hitching a lift from a driver who thinks they are stealing his car at gunpoint, and runs away to demand that they face justice.
 The sheriff forms a posse to capture them, but Ben and Booger "terrorize" two U.S. Army troopers with their shotgun, allowing them to steal their horses and uniforms.
-The sheriff orders the two now out-of-uniform troopers to join the hunt, and there is a chaotic chase across the west, with gunfights galore.
-Ben and Booger escape by train into Mexico, but can’t find their tickets, so once again they get flung off the train.
-We’re left to assume that they’re off to launch their next fraudulent scheme.
+The sheriff orders the two out-of-uniform troopers to join the hunt, and there is a chaotic chase across the West, with gunfights.
+Ben and Booger escape by train into Mexico, but cannot find their tickets, so once again they get flung off the train.
+Viewers are left to assume that they are off to launch their next fraudulent scheme.